February 1, 2022

 Writing: Even though the story is told from multiple perspectives and jumps between present and past and from location to location, I was never confused.
 I feel like the story was revealed smoothly and I appreciate the various perspectives.
 I think the brother and sister relationship is well told and the rivalry and jealousy and misunderstandings are realistic and understandable.
 The author creates a strong sense of place (especially for the Caribbean passages) and vivid details and descriptions help you feel like you are there making the black cake and facing the threats.

-Themes: Thoughtful themes include silbling relationships, parental secrets, traditional food, family dynamics, found family, unplanned pregnancy/adoption, rebuilding your life, resentment, regret, forgiveness, and reconcilliation.
+Themes: Thoughtful themes include sibling relationships, parental secrets, traditional food, family dynamics, found family, unplanned pregnancy/adoption, rebuilding your life, resentment, regret, forgiveness, and reconciliation.

-Highly recommended: I’m enthusiastically recommending Black Cake for fans of family drama and likable characters, for those looking for diverse reads, for readers who have spent time in the Carribean, and for bookclubs.
+Highly recommended: I’m enthusiastically recommending Black Cake for fans of family drama and likable characters, for those looking for diverse reads, for readers who have spent time in the Caribbean, and for book clubs.
 Lots to discuss here!
-Some reviewers have felt that there is a lot going on in this story (and there is)…maybe too much….but I didn’t feel overwhelmed.
+Some reviewers have felt that a lot is going on in this story (and there is)…maybe too much….but I didn’t feel overwhelmed.
 I thought each issue fit with the story and was well developed….not simply thrown in to address hot topics.

 ***contains spoilers***

-Content Consideration: reference to a sexual assault that results in pregnancy, workplace harrassment
+Content Consideration: reference to a sexual assault that results in pregnancy, workplace harassment

 My Rating: 4.5-5 Stars